neurobiol/proposal/README.md

-# Mathematical guide for the SINAPs quantum predictive modelling proposal
+# Mathematical guide
+## Quantum-Inspired Predictive Modeling of Human Sensorimotor Learning and Retention

+### Master of Science Thesis Proposal for Yashine H. Goolam Hossen
+Principal Investigator: Prof. Travis J. A. Craddock Department of Biology, University of Waterloo Waterloo, Ontario, Canada
+August 3, 2026

 > **Viewing note:** GitHub renders the equations in the normal file view or Preview.
 The Raw view and some generic text viewers show the LaTeX source instead.